ietf-tools/ipmc/content/english/_index.md

 ---
-title: "IETF IPMC"
+# Banner
+banner:
-description: "Welcome to the IETF IPMC"
+  title: "Welcome to the IETF IPMC"
+  content: "Announcement: The IETF Intellectual Property Management Corporation (IPMC) Directors are considering adopting a proposed set of amendments to the IETF IPMC bylaws."
-draft: false
+  image: false
+  button:
+    enable: true
+    label: "More detail on bylaws"
+    link: "/administration/bylaws"

 ---

-# Welcome to the IETF Intellectual Property Management Corporation website.

-### Announcement: Notice of Proposed Amendment to IETF IPMC Bylaws

-The IETF Intellectual Property Management Corporation (IPMC) Directors are considering adopting a proposed set of amendments to the IETF IPMC bylaws.
-For more details, please visit the [Bylaws](/administration/bylaws) page.